MilanJimi/express-backend-showcase/README.md

 You will find very few `let` and no `var` here - rewriting variables, and globals are a bad idea and should be avoided whenever possible.
 They are a the right solution sometimes, but outside of puzzle/academic programming that's very rare.

 ## Good logging
-Logs are for free, so might as well use them.
+Logs are for free*, so might as well use them.
 But be careful to not store sensitive data there!

+*Terms and conditions apply

 ## Assume everything will go wrong
 Related to good logging.
 What if the server will crash when executing this task?
 Be prepared for fails in the most inconvenient places - middle of database inserts, disconnects right after sending requests, users being impatient and demolishing that "submit" button...